hyperjumptech/monika/docs/src/pages/guides/probes.md

   ]
 ```

 In the configuration above, the first request will execute fetch all users available.
-If there are no triggered alerts, the response returned from the first request is ready to be used by the second request using `{{ responses.[0].data }}`.
+If there are no triggered alerts, the response returned from the first request is ready to be used by the second request using values from `{{ responses.[0].data }}`.
 An example of the first request response should be like this:

 ```json
 {